adamgreen/MiP_ProMini-Pack/Arduino/MiP_ProMini_Pack_Library/README.md

 * If you find your code isn't receiving expected updates/events then double check that you aren't sending too much data to the Arduino IDE.
 * It is probably best to not attempt receiving data sent from the Arduino IDE.
 Calling functions like ```Serial.read()``` from your code is likely to read MiP updates and not Arduino IDE data from the Serial receive buffer.

+The original MiP robots communicated over the UART at 115200 baud but the newer ones now communicate at 9600 baud.
+This library will first start to connect with the MiP at 115200 baud in the MiP::begin() call.
+If this fails after 5 retries, it will switch to 9600 baud and try again (up to 5 retries).
+This means that the library should work with both new and old MiP robots but may take a second or so longer to connect to the newer MiP robots when it tries 115200 baud initially.

 ## Examples
 * [ChestLED](https://github.com/adamgreen/MiP_ProMini-Pack/blob/master/Arduino/MiP_ProMini_Pack_Library/examples/ChestLED/ChestLED.ino): Take control of the RGB LED in the chest of the MiP.
 * [Clap](https://github.com/adamgreen/MiP_ProMini-Pack/blob/master/Arduino/MiP_ProMini_Pack_Library/examples/Clap/Clap.ino): Send descriptive messages to the Arduino IDE about each clap event deteced by the MiP robot.